Skip to content

 Properties held by companies subject to corporation tax and securities representing these same properties are exempt if the property is allocated to the professional activity.
 The exemption is subject to conditions of exercise of management function within the company by the owner of the shares and a minimum percentage of ownership of the capital.
 We are at your disposal, if you think you hold exempt units, to study your particular situation in order to confirm or not the exemption.

-• Other properties: Other real estate may be totally or partially exempted.
-These are:
+Other real estate may be totally or partially exempted, these are:

 • Actions of farmland groupings.